-The committee approved the level of scope, external audit fees and the extent of non-audit services for the 2019 audit.
+The committee approved the level of scope, external audit fees and the extent of non-audit services for the 2020 audit.
 The nature and extent of all services provided by the external auditors are approved and reviewed by the committee.
 The extent of non-audit services did not exceed the approved limits.

 The committee evaluated the audit and was satisfied with the performance of the external auditor during the reporting period and with the quality of the external audit procedure.
-BDO has been the auditor of Premier Fishing and Brands Limited for 22 years.